midgardproject/phpcr-midgard2/README.md

 * [Symfony CMF](http://pooteeweet.org/blog/0/1912#m1912)
 * Flow3/TYPO3

+## Licensing

+Content Repositories are important piece of software infrastructure that must be usable by any projects or companies regardless of their business model.
+Because of this, the Midgard2 PHPCR implementation will be available under permissive terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-2.1.html).

 ## Development

 The Midgard2 PHPCR provider is in early stages of development.
 Our initial goal is to implement JCR level 1 compatibility, verified by passing the relevant [Jackalope API tests](https://github.com/jackalope/jackalope-api-tests).
 Once we know the exact approach to take, adding JCR level 2 should be relatively straightforward.